junaid1460/v8-perf/compiler.md

   - if assumptions are violated again, deoptimized again and start over
 - too many deoptimizations cause function to be sent to *deoptimization hell*
   - considered not optimizable and no optimization is **ever** attempted again
-- assumtions are verified as follows:
+- assumptions are verified as follows:
   - _code objects_ are verified via a `test` in the _prologue_ of the generated machine code for a particular function
   - argument types are verified before entering the function body